Visit our other Wisconsin Historical Society websites!

 Date: 1915 ca.

-Description: Plaque describing "Hearthstone," the home built by paper mill owner, Henry J. Rogers.
-The residence was the first dwelling electrified from a centrally loc...
+Description: Original brass chandelier with art glass shades hangs in "Hearthstone," the home built by paper mill owner, Henry J. Rogers.
+The residence was the first d...

 If you didn't find the material you searched for, our Library Reference Staff can help.